Maison Frédéric Magnien

 Côte de Nuits-Villages Rouge ‘Croix Violette’

-‘Croix Violette’ is a small plot surrounded by a stone wall, neighboring an active cloister (the Violet Cross) in the village of Brochon.
+‘Croix Violette’ is a small plot surrounded by a stone wall, neighboring an ancient cloister (the Violet Cross) in the village of Brochon.
 True to its name, fruit here is purple, regal, refined; very juicy and spiced.
 A classic Pinot Noir with poise and elegance.

 Marsannay Rouge 'Saint-Jacques'